Karambola (radio program)

 Karambola (lit.
 'Collision') is a Philippine political talk radio program.
-It airs every weekday mornings on DWIZ in Metro Manila, and nationwide via syndication on DWIZ News FM (provincial stations) and RPN Radyo Ronda.
+It airs every weekday mornings on DWIZ in Metro Manila, and nationwide via syndication on RPN Radyo Ronda.

 Since 2018, the program has been live streaming through social media platforms such as Facebook and YouTube, as well on the station's official website and mobile application. on May 10, 2022, the program premiered on Aliw Broadcasting Corporation's newest television station IZTV (now Aliw 23), which is currently conducting test broadcasts.